 If you are concerned with ensuring that your stored data is kept safe online then Tresorit is the service for you.
 This provider allows you to keep control of your files through ‘zero-knowledge encryption’ meaning that only you and the chosen few you decide to share with can ever see your data.
 Your Tresorit account can also be secured by two-factor authentication login.

-Tresorit’s ‘Small Business’ Packages starts at $24 (£18.64) per month for teams with 2-9 users.
+Tresorit’s ‘Small Business’ Packages starts at $25 (£19.60) or per month (or $20 monthly for the annual plan) for teams with 2-9 users.
 This includes 1000GB encrypted storage, secure access on up to 10 devices and synching of existing folder structure.

-Tresorit’s ‘Business’ plan begins at $30 (£23.30) per month for businesses with over 10 users.
+Tresorit’s ‘Business’ plan begins at $30 (£23.30) per month (or $24 monthly for the annual plan) for businesses with over 10 users.
 This comes with extras such as digital rights management, remote wipe and phone support.
+At the time of writing there is a 50% discount on "Business plan", so you can pay as low as $12 (£9.4) per month

-The ‘Enterprise’ tier weighs in at $35 (£27.18) per month for businesses with more than 100 users.
+The ‘Enterprise’ tier weighs in at $34 (£26.65) per month (or $27 monthly for the annual plan) for businesses with more than 100 users.
 Extras included in this are personalized staff training, admin API and on-premises deployment.
 In order to sign up for this plan, users need to contact Tresorit directly.

 All tiers come with a 14-day free trial.